vjsrinivas/greenhouse/docs/OBJECTIVE.md

 ### What Are The Prerequisites?

 This project is intended for educators that teach from middle to high schoolers.
-The educator should have a solid background in basic programming concepts and basic electrical concepts and skills.
+The educator should have a solid background in basic programming concepts such as:
+* Declaring variables and defining and calling functions
+* Object oriented programming (OOP)
+* Running Python programs and utilizing a command line interface (CLI)

-Some of the skills include but are limited to:
+As well as basic electrical concepts and skills; some of the skills include but are limited to:
 * Soldering
 * Wire splicing
 * Creating simple JST and DuPont-like connectors